jahnavi22joshi/React-Native-ExpenseTrackerApp-Expo-/README.txt

 I have created this application using Expo
-So here is the steps for implemetation
+So here is the steps for implemetation in Expo Snake - https://snack.expo.dev/

 Step-1: Add dependencies to package.json